K. M. Chandrasekhar

-K. M. Chandrasekhar (born 20 February 1948) is a retired Indian civil servant, who was the 29th Cabinet Secretary of the Republic of India from 2007 to 2011 for a four-year term under which he directly reported to the Prime Minister Dr. Manmohan Singh.
-He is a 1970 batch Indian Administrative Service officer from Kerala Cadre.
-In 2023, he was honoured with Kerala Sree Award, third highest civilian award given by the Government of Kerala.
+K. M. Chandrasekhar (born 20 February 1948) is a retired Indian civil servant who served as the 29th Cabinet Secretary of India from 2007 to 2011 under Prime Minister Manmohan Singh.
+A 1970 batch Indian Administrative Service officer of the Kerala cadre, he served as the Vice Chairperson of the Kerala State Planning Board from 2011 to 2016 during the government of Chief Minister Oommen Chandy and was reappointed to the post on 22 July 2026.
+In 2023, he was conferred the Kerala Sree Award, the third-highest civilian honour of the Government of Kerala.

 Early life and education

 K. M. Chandrasekhar was born in Kerala to Ittyanath Thangamani from Ittyanath family Villadom, Thrissur and Kesava Menon, who was Chairman of the Railway Service Commission.
 He is the nephew of I. K. K. Menon, the eminent Malayalam writer who also served as the Secretary to the Election Commission of India (ECI).
 After graduating from college, he got an MA in history from the University of Delhi.
 He then earned his M.A. in Management Studies from the University of Leeds.